 Shanksville is a tiny borough located in the state of Pennsylvania.
-With a population of 193 people and just one neighborhood, Shanksville is the 1092nd largest community in Pennsylvania.
-Shanksville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+With a population of 192 people and just one neighborhood, Shanksville is the 1092nd largest community in Pennsylvania.
+Shanksville has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

-Shanksville is a blue-collar town, with 36.05% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Shanksville, you'll notice that it is more blue-collar than most other communities in America.
+36.05% of Shanksville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Shanksville is a borough of sales and office workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Shanksville who work in sales jobs (15.12%), office and administrative support (8.14%), and food service (8.14%).

 Also of interest is that Shanksville has more people living here who work in computers and math than 95% of the places in the US.